interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 Overview
 ~~~~~~~~~

-The Replace module allows a Vault (*OldVault*) be replaced by transferring the BTC it is holding locked to another Vault (*NewVault*), which provides the necessary DOT collateral.
+The Replace module allows a vault (*OldVault*) be replaced by transferring the BTC it is holding locked to another vault (*NewVault*), which provides the necessary DOT collateral.
 As a result, the DOT collateral of the *OldVault*, corresponding to the amount of replaced BTC, is unlocked.
 The *OldVault* must thereby provide some amount of collateral to protect against griefing attacks, where the *OldVault* never finalizes the Replace protocol and the *NewVault* hence temporarily locked DOT collateral for nothing.

 Conceptually, the Replace protocol resembles a SPV atomic cross-chain swap.

 Step-by-Step
 -------------

-1. Precondition: a Vault (*OldVault*) has locked DOT collateral in the `Vault Registry <vault-registry>`_ and has issued PolkaBTC tokens, i.e., holds BTC on Bitcoin.
+1. Precondition: a vault (*OldVault*) has locked DOT collateral in the `Vault Registry <vault-registry>`_ and has issued PolkaBTC tokens, i.e., holds BTC on Bitcoin.

 2. *OldVault* submits a replacement request, indicating how much BTC is to be migrated by calling the :ref:`requestReplace` function.